techav-homebrew/SE-VGA/README.md

 | 000   | 0x07a700       | 0x072700      | 0x080000          | 0.5MB  | `[256kB 256kB][ ---   --- ]` |

 ## CPLD Pin Assignments
-Logic uses nearly all available resources in the 128-macrocell CPLD.
+Logic uses nearly all available resources in the CPLD (104 of 128 macrocells).

 |signal|Direction|Pin|
 |---|---|---|